glerner/file-rename-to-ntfs/README.md

   - Special terms like 'til and rock'n'roll
   - Common lowercase words (a, an, the, etc.)
   - Preserves common abbreviations (MD, M.D., PG-13, DES, NY)
+  - Handles common military ranks (SGT, Sgt, Sgt.)
+  - Handles common units (min, g, km, lbs, mpg or L/100km etc.)
+  - Handles some date formats (2024-01-01, 2024/01/01, 2024.01.01, 2-23-2024 but doesn't validate dates)
 - Handles special cases like multiple spaces and trailing punctuation
+- Normalizes whitespace (converts tabs, newlines, and other whitespace to spaces)
+- Intelligently handles compound abbreviations (e.g., Lt.Col becomes LtCol)
 - Preserves file names of known programming language file extensions in their original case, but extensions themselves are always converted to lowercase
+- Properly handles filenames with no spaces (preserves the no-space format)
-- Debug mode for detailed operation logging
+- Debug mode for detailed operation logging with configurable verbosity
 - Comprehensive test suite

 Note that UTF-8 (macOS, Linux) characters convert to different UTF-16 characters (NTFS) depending on the operating system and users's preferred encoding settings.